solid/specification/CONTRIBUTING.md

 PR.

 * Include atomic commits, small PRs: "one concern, one PR".
-* In the PR comment, provide as much context to help reviewers evaluate the PR.
+* In the PR comment, provide as much context and evidence to help reviewers evaluate the PR.
 * Don't forget to [link PR to
   issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)
   if you are solving one.